riscv-non-isa/riscv-arch-test/riscv-test-stats/data-propagation/rv64i_m/C/csrli-01.md

 # Data Propagation Report

-STAT1 : Number of unique coverpoint hits that have updated the signature
+- **STAT1** : Number of instructions that hit unique coverpoints and update the signature.

-STAT2 : Number of covepoints hits which are not unique but still update the signature
+- **STAT2** : Number of instructions that hit covepoints which are not unique but still update the signature

-STAT3 : Number of instructions that contribute to a unique coverpoint but do not update signature
+- **STAT3** : Number of instructions that hit a unique coverpoint but do not update signature

-STAT4 : Number of Multiple signature updates for the same coverpoint
+- **STAT4** : Number of multiple signature updates for the same coverpoint

-STAT5 : Number of times the signature was overwritten
+- **STAT5** : Number of times the signature was overwritten

 | Param                     | Value    |
 |---------------------------|----------|